 Intergalactix: against isolation/contra el aislamiento is an exhibition that brings together artworks examining the violence that is generated from physical and conceptual borders, and severe immigrant policies.
 With this perspective, the exhibition presents a counterpart–the many forms of resistance built collectively across regions–intended to establish a platform of exchange and dialogue among artists, poets, activists, curators and writers from different areas and practices against isolation.

-The exhibition focuses on both the southern border between Mexico and Central America and the northern border between Mexico and the U.S. Artists such as Tanya Aguiñiga, Beatriz Cortez, and Cog•nate Collective have been commissioned to create new work.
+The exhibition focuses on both the southern border between Mexico and Central America and the northern border between Mexico and the U.S. Artists such as Tanya Aguiñiga, Beatriz Cortez in collaboration with Kaqjay and Fiebre, The Fire Theory and Cog•nate Collective have been commissioned to create new work.
 Work by artists from El Salvador, Guatemala, Honduras, Mexico and its diasporas will be included.

 Borders are a historic tool for segregation, isolation, and discrimination.
 In our contemporary moment, the border has become the ultimate machine of necropolitics (the politics of death) and the nullification of the human body, especially in the United States.
 As a response to border systems, the “struggle for life” has been manifested in many different ways.
 Historically artists have contributed to the fight against the power of the borders that perpetuates global necropolitics and bodily oppression.